inverno-io/inverno-mods/inverno-security-http/README.md

 When no credentials are returned, the security interceptor creates an anonymous security context.

-Mutliple credentials extractor can be chained in order to extract credentials from different location within the request by order of prefrerence.
+Multiple credentials extractor can be chained in order to extract credentials from different location within the request by order of preference.
 For instance, we can create a credentials extractor to extract `TokenCredentials` from an HTTP header, a cookie, or a query parameter in that order.

 ```java
 CredentialsExtractor<TokenCredentials> headerTokenCredentialsExtractor = exchange -> {